 For a more extensive list of popular hikes in Grand Teton, go here.

-Grand Teton Tours: A Snake River Float Trip
+3. Take a Grand Teton Tour: Snake River Float Trip

 Look for moose, beaver, river otters, osprey and American white pelican here at dawn and dusk particularly.
 Mount Moran provides a beautiful backdrop for photos.